 In connection with its determination as to the independence of Messrs.
 Baldwin and Waite, our board of directors considered the relationships between Forum and SCF and its affiliates, our largest stockholder.
-In addition, in connection with its determination as to the independence of Mr. O'Toole and Mr. Schmitz, our board of directors considered the relationships between Tinicum and companies affiliated with Mr. Schmitz, respectively, and us.
-With respect to Tinicum, concurrently with our initial public offering, we issued 2,666,666 shares of our common stock at the public offering price less the underwriting discount in a private placement to Tinicum.
-In connection with the private placement, Tinicum obtained piggyback registration rights described below with respect to SCF.
-For a description of the agreements and transactions between us and each of SCF and its affiliates, and Mr. Schmitz, please see "Conflicts of Interest and Related Person Transactions."
+In addition, in connection with its determination as to the independence of Messrs.
+O'Toole and Schmitz, our board of directors considered the relationships between us and each of Tinicum and companies affiliated with Mr. Schmitz.
+For a description of the agreements and transactions between us and each of SCF and its affiliates, Tinicum and its affiliates, and Mr. Schmitz and his affiliates, please see "Conflicts of Interest and Related Person Transactions."
 Our board of directors believes that these transactions and relationships do not adversely affect Messrs.
 Baldwin's, O'Toole's, Schmitz's or Waite's ability or willingness to act in the best interests of Forum and its stockholders or otherwise compromise each such director's independence.
 None of our directors serves as a director, executive officer or employee of a non-profit organization to which we made payments or contributions in excess of \$25,000 over the last three fiscal years.

 Separation of Chairman and CEO Roles.
 Our bylaws give the board of directors the flexibility to determine whether the roles of Chairman and Chief Executive Officer should be combined or separate.
-Our board of directors has chosen to combine the roles of Chief Executive Officer and Chairman of the Board, both of which are held by Mr. Gaut.
-The board of directors believes that having Mr. Gaut fill both roles remains the best leadership structure for us at this time.
-During periods in which the offices of Chairman and Chief Executive Officer are combined, our Corporate Governance Guidelines provide that there shall be a Lead Independent Director.
-Mr. Myers is our Lead Independent Director.
+Historically, our board of directors chose to combine the roles of Chief Executive Officer and Chairman of the Board, both of which were held by Mr. Gaut.
+The board of directors believed that having Mr. Gaut fill both roles was the best leadership structure for us at the time.
+During such periods in which the offices of Chairman and Chief Executive Officer were combined, and in accordance with our Corporate Governance Guidelines, the board of directors appointed a Lead Independent Director.
+Mr. Myers has served as our Lead Independent Director since December 2011.
 As Lead Independent Director, he presides over the executive sessions of the independent and non-management directors.
-Except for Mr. Gaut, the board of directors is composed of independent directors.
+In connection with Mr. Iyyanki's appointment as our President and Chief Executive Officer, effective May 16, 2017, the roles of Chairman and Chief Executive Officer will be separated.
+Upon Mr. Iyyanki's new appointment, Mr. Gaut will serve as Executive Chairman.
+The board of directors will continue to utilize the services of a Lead Independent Director.

 Executive Sessions.
-The non-management directors meet regularly in executive session without management participation after regularly scheduled board meetings.
+The non-management directors meet regularly in executive session without management participation after regularly scheduled board of directors meetings.
 In addition, our Corporate Governance Guidelines provide that, if the group of non-management directors includes a director who is not independent under NYSE listing standards, the independent directors will meet in executive session at least once annually.
 Currently, the director who presides at these meetings is the Lead Independent Director.
 Our Corporate Governance Guidelines provide that, if the Lead Independent Director ceases to be independent, then the presiding director will be chosen by a vote of the non-management directors or independent directors, as the case may be.